RobSimons1/global-white-shark-attack/README.md

 ## Deployment

-The website is designed in the AWS Cloud9 environment and regularly commited and to GitHub after each crucial peice of coding.
+The dashboard is designed in the AWS Cloud9 environment and regularly committed and to GitHub after each crucial piece of coding.
 Using this method as a sanity check for the development enabled me to restore the site back to previous stages when it functioned correctly or easily find lost pieces of code.

 The Git process utilised is as follows:

   1. Local Cloud9 environment used to build the site
-  2. Commited files to the staging area
+  2. Committed files to the staging area
-  3. Pushed files to the working environment, which then updates the repository and is also viewable as a link [https://robsimons1.github.io/the_sixth_row/] for testing on other devices and screen resolutions
+  3. Pushed files to the working environment, which then updates the repository and is also viewable as a link [https://github.com/RobSimons1/global-white-shark-attack-dashboard] for testing on other devices and screen resolutions

 ## Credits